erikbaas/ComplexSocialModeling/mesa-models/Sugarscape/notes.md

 ##Next thoughts:
     -Agents need to spend 1/2 of wealth to be able to push pollution around.
     -That gives a nice benefit to the richer ones.
 Better mimics society.

+##In the center, with proper regrowth formula and amenity=sugar, agents need to keep moving and cleaning because other agents throw shit into their territory for a time.
+Almost always still a dump in center

+##The stronger the impact of pollution, the less space gets cleared out